 Deltoid strain K-Tape

-Deltoid strain healing time
+Deltoid strain recovery time

 Depending on the severity of the strain, athletes healing time and return to sport can within in a day or two, or up to several weeks to months later.
 In order to safely return to athletic competition, the athlete must have regained all of their strength, as well as range of motion (ROM).
 After this has been regained, often sport specific exercises are initiated (such as a throwing program for the throwing athlete).
 Once the athlete is pain free, has full strength and ROM, and completed their sport specific exercises, if appropriate, then they may return to play without restriction.
 For minor, grade I, type injuries this can be done very quickly, whereas more severe grade III injuries may need several months of recovery.
 Return to play decisions should be determined under the guidance of a sports medicine professional and possibly an athletic trainer or physical therapist.